 But I’ve heard about this study …

 A study from the University of Saskatchewan in Canada, published in the July 2003 issue of the Journal of Fertility and Sterility, is frequently cited as having found that multiple ovulations in one cycle are indeed possible.
-But the fact is that the results from the study were widely misinterpreted by news reporters.
+But the reality is that the media widely misinterpreted the results from the study.

 Still in doubt?
 In an interview with the University of Saskatchewan’s own On Campus News, Professor Roger Pierson, who led the famous study, said: “That [news] story claimed women ovulate two or three times a month and that’s simply not true.”

-But I get positive OPKs more than once in a cycle!
+But I get positive OPKs more than once per cycle!

 Your body may prepare for ovulation more than once within the same cycle, but not actually release an egg each time.
 A positive ovulation test is not a guarantee that ovulation is really happening.

 A positive ovulation test just shows that your body has produced a surge in luteinizing hormone (LH), which usually – but not always – kicks off ovulation.

 Sometimes the release of the egg just fails to happen for some reason.
 In this case, the body may decide to make another attempt, producing a new LH surge (and a new set of positive OPKs) at a later time in the cycle.